Buying And Selling A Home At The Same Time Mortgage Guidelines

 Strategies On Buying And Selling A Home At The Same Time

-- You need to meet the debt to income ratio requirement of your current mortgage payment PLUS your proposed home purchase
+- Need to meet the debt to income ratio requirement of current mortgage payment PLUS proposed home purchase

-- Debt to income ratios are calculated by adding the total minimum monthly debt payments you have, which includes your current housing payment PLUS your new proposed housing payment and dividing it by your monthly gross income
+- Debt to income ratios are calculated by adding the total minimum monthly debt payments, which includes current housing payment PLUS new proposed housing payment

-- FHA DTI Requirements are 56.9% DTI back end and 46.9% DTI front end if your credit scores are at least 620 or higher
+- FHA DTI Requirements are 56.9% DTI back end and 46.9% DTI front end with credit scores of 620 or higher

 - Freddie Mac will go up to 50% DTI cap